Learning Thai while teaching English in Thailand

 Hitting the proverbial nail on the head, Bobby points out, “Speaking Thai lessens the chance of taking things personally when things don’t go my way, or I don’t understand the logic of why things are done a certain way.
 I can usually find out the reason why and plan accordingly.”

-Speaking Thai is clearly beneficial to teachers and everyone we interviewed said it was critical to making life easier.
+Speaking Thai while teaching English in Thailand is clearly beneficial to teachers and everyone we interviewed said it was critical to making life easier.

-They suggested learning how to read, as it makes for more independent learning.
+They suggested learning how to read Thai, as it makes for more independent learning.
 They also stressed something foreign teachers stress to Thai students: don’t be afraid of making mistakes.

 Perhaps Jackie put it best, “Just get started.
 You need to dive right in.”